dschmenk/PLASMA/README.md

     return &(x, y, z) x * z / y    // You can even return lambdas from definitions (these x, y are different from the locally defined x, y) end
 ````
 There are some limitations to lambda functions.
-They don't have any local variables except for the parameters.
-They can only return an expression; there are no control flow statements allowed, but the ternary operator can be used for simple `if-the-else` control.
+They don't have any local variables except for the passed parameters.
+They can only return an expression; there are no control flow statements allowed, but the ternary operator can be used for simple `if-then-else` constructs.
 Lastly, they can only be defined inside another definition.
 They cannot be defined in global data space or in the module main function (it gets deallocated after initialization).

 ### Control Flow

 PLASMA implements most of the control flow that most high-level languages provide.
 It may do it in a slightly different way, though.
-One thing you won't find in PLASMA is GOTO - there are other ways around it.
+One thing you won't find in PLASMA is GOTO - there are always other ways to achieve the same end.

 #### CALL

 Function calls are the easiest ways to pass control to another function.
-Function calls can be part of an expression, or be all by itself - the same as an empty assignment statement.
+Function calls can be part of an expression, or can be all by themselves - the same as an empty assignment statement.

 #### RETURN

 `return` will exit the current definition.
-An optional value can be returned, however, if a value isn't specified a default of zero will be returned.
+An optional value can be returned.
+However, if a value isn't specified, a default of zero will be returned.
 All definitions return a value, regardless of whether it used or not.

 #### IF/[ELSIF]/[ELSE]/FIN